ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

-<h3>4. 🤖 The tool that will replace your DevOps/SRE/System Engineering team — DevOps GPT 🤖 - <a href="https://medium.com/@devopslearning/the-tool-that-will-replace-your-devops-sre-system-engineering-team-devops-gpt-096a08eb131e" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Nvidia Senior Software Engineer Interview Experienc 2025 - <a href="https://medium.com/@rathod-ajay/nvidia-senior-software-engineer-interview-experienc-2025-bf731dccf3dd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Lakhera`**
+✍️ **posted by `Ajay Rathod`**

-<blockquote>“The tool that will replace your DevOps/SRE/System Engineering team” — Now that I have your attention, let’s talk about automation in the…</blockquote>
+<blockquote>Hello Guys, This role is for Senior Software engineer of experience 8 + where they were expecting Kubernetes knowledge plus docker…</blockquote>

 <h3>5.
 Diagnosing CI Bottlenecks: From Chonky Tests to Embracing Variability - <a href="https://medium.com/@jason.aricheta/diagnosing-ci-bottlenecks-from-chonky-tests-to-embracing-variability-c76110d1fd95" target="_blank" rel="noopener noreferrer">link</a></h3>